omundy/learn-computers/topics/data-apis.md

 The method you use to send an API request depends on your context.
 For testing:

 - Use a web browser
-- Use an API-testing client like Postman
+- Use an API-testing client like [REQBIN](https://reqbin.com/) or Postman
 - Use `wget` or `curl` on a command line

 If you are coding an application: